Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-04-reusing-code.md

 The next step might be to outline the function and identify steps it must complete.

-As we can see from the above code, each smiley block (lines 9-19, 21-32, 32-45, and 47-58), perform two basic tasks, to position and scale the smiley face, and to actually draw a smiley face.
+As we can see from the above code, each smiley block (lines 9-19, 21-32, 32-45, and 47-58) performs two basic tasks, to position and scale the smiley face, and to actually draw a smiley face.
 So our function might need the following steps;

 ```js
 function smileyFace() {